SC GOP primary plan continues as impeachment inquiry looms

-Columbia, South Carolina – (WSAV) The Republican Party in South Carolina decided to scrap a presidential primary weeks before the Ukrainian scandal triggered an impeachment inquiry targeting, President Trump.
-But the threat that process poses to Mr. Trump isn’t derailing plans in the Palmetto State to forgo a GOP presidential Primary in 2020.
+COLUMBIA, S.C.
+(WSAV) – The Republican Party in South Carolina decided to scrap a presidential primary weeks before the Ukrainian scandal triggered an impeachment inquiry targeting President Donald Trump.

+But the threat that process poses to Mr. Trump isn’t derailing plans in the Palmetto State to forgo a GOP presidential primary in 2020.
 That’s the word from the South Carolina Republican Party.

+The GOP re-issued the statement they released September 8, 2019, the day after their Executive Committee voted to cancel its primary election for the presidency.

 The move is not new, as both Republicans and Democrats have opted out of presidential primaries to remove challengers from the field to bolster support for the incumbent: